pahihu/mumps/README.md

   * JOB argument passing
   * fixed cached block usage in Get_data() when journaling turned off and writing
   * fixed Control-C handling
+  * close database and journal file on dismount

 **NOTE**: Use the code!
 Good luck!